The Shawshank Redemption: Post-production

-The final cut of the theatrically released film runs for 142 minutes, and was dedicated to Allen Greene, Darabont's former agent, who died during filming from AIDS.
+The final cut of the theatrically released film runs for 142 minutes, and was dedicated to the memory of Allen Greene, Darabont's former agent, who died during filming from AIDS.
 The film's first edit ran for nearly two and a half hours, which Glotzer considered "long", and several scenes were cut including a longer sequence of Red adjusting to life after incarceration; Darabont said that in test screenings the audience seemed to be getting impatient with the scene as they were already convinced that Red would not make it.
 Another scene cut for time showed a prison guard investigating Andy's escape tunnel; this was thought to slow down the action.
 The film originally had a cold open that played out Andy's crime, with his trial playing throughout the opening credits, but these scenes were edited together to create a more "punchy" opening.
 One scripted scene, which Darabont described as his best work, was left unfilmed because of the shooting schedule.
 In the scene, a dreaming Red is sucked into the poster of Rita Hayworth to find himself alone and insignificant on the Pacific shore, saying "I am terrified, there is no way home."
 Darabont said that he regretted being unable to capture the scene.

 In Darabont's original vision for the end of the film, Red is seen riding a bus towards the Mexican border, leaving his fate ambiguous.
 Glotzer insisted on including the scene of Red and Andy reuniting in Zihuatanejo.
 She said Darabont felt this was a "commercial, sappy" ending, but Glotzer wanted the audience to see them together.
 Castle Rock agreed to finance filming for the scene without requiring its inclusion, guaranteeing Darabont the final decision.
 The scene originally featured a longer reunion in which Andy and Red recited dialogue from their first meeting, but Darabont said it had a "golly-gee-ain't-we-cute" quality and excised it.
 The beach reunion was test audiences' favorite scene; both Freeman and Robbins felt it provided the necessary closure.
 Darabont agreed to include the scene after seeing the test audience reactions, saying: "I think it's a magical and uplifting place for our characters to arrive at the end of their long saga..."